 For more educational trip choose the botanical garden.
 Thousands of plant species are grown there.
 The entrance is completely for free.
 You can choose from trees collection, alpine plants or more tropical ones like succulents.
 It is not a very popular place, so definitely will be not crowded.
-A perfect choice for peaceful Saturday morning.
+A perfect choice for a peaceful Saturday morning.
 If you are lucky and patient you can meet a squirrel or a butterfly.
 It is also a good place for nature photographers.

-Visit at Vortex Garden gives more spiritual experience.
+Visit at Vortex Garden gives a more spiritual experience.
 It is dark and mysterious.
 Trees and flowers are equally important as sculptures and mosaics.
-Light bulbs and transparent stones create original vibe: scary but interesting.
+Light bulbs and transparent stones create an original vibe: scary but interesting.

 5. Garden of Prince Emil

 This is a miniature of a real garden.
 Everything there is tiny: a palace, a hill, and a pond.